ndexcontent/ndexstringloader/README.rst

     `human.uniprot_2_string.2018.tsv.gz <https://string-db.org/mapping_files/uniprot/human.uniprot_2_string.2018.tsv.gz>`_

+This loader generates one or more TSV files, converts them to CX, and uploads them to NDEx server.
+The number of networks generated is dictated by the :code:`--cutoffscore` parameter which by default generates two networks, one with all edges `0.0 cutoffscore` and one with edges with score `0.7` and above

-generates a new tsv file, transforms it to CX, and uploads it to NDEx server.
-Duplicate edges (edges that have the same Source and Target nodes and the same value of :code:`combined_score`) are included to the generated tsv and CX files only once.
+Duplicate edges (edges that have the same Source and Target nodes and the same value of :code:`combined_score`) are included to the generated TSV and CX files only once.

 Name of the newly generated network includes the value of :code:`cutoffscore` argument, for example, :code:`STRING - Human Protein Links - High Confidence (Score >= 0.7)`.

 In case user didn't specify :code:`--update UUID` argument, then the network with this name gets over-written in case if already exists on NDEx server;
 otherwise, a new network is created.

 Specifying :code:`--update UUID` command line argument will over-write network with this UUID if it is found.
 If not, then user is asked if (s)he wants to create a new network.
-When network is updated, only edges and nodes are changed; network attributes are not modified.
+When network is updated, only edges and nodes are changed; network attributes other then **version** are not modified.

 .. note::

-    :code:`--stringversion` overrides default version of :code:`11.0` for all files with a version when downloaded
+    :code:`--stringversion` overrides default version of :code:`11.5` for all files with a version when downloaded

 **1\)** Below is an example of a record from `9606.protein.links.full.v11.0.txt.gz <https://stringdb-static.org/download/protein.links.full.v11.0/9606.protein.links.full.v11.0.txt.gz>`__